Getting injured or orphaned wildlife to a wildlife care center as soon as possible will increase the animal’s chance of survival.

 If you cannot safely pick up the animal:

 If you are in San Francisco, an SF ACC Officer will rescue the animal.
-Call (415) 554-6364 or their emergency dispatch number (415) 554-9400.
+Call their emergency dispatch number (415) 554-9400.
 Be precise about the location of the animal to help the Officer locate the animal, especially if no one will be there when the Officer arrives.
 Tell the dispatcher as much as you know about the situation, such as how long the animal has been there, anything you know about the cause of an injury, the direction it came from, etc.

 Please stay to protect the animal from harm or disturbance by dogs and people until a SF ACC Officer arrives.
 Frightened animals may run into traffic or leave the area and be hard to relocate.
 Keeping an eye on the animal if it moves will make it easier for the Officer to locate, increasing its chances of getting care.
 If you cannot stay, try to find someone to protect the animal from disturbances, and note if its location moves, until the Officer arrives.
 Covering an animal with a box or laundry basket, when possible, will reduce visual stress and chances of animal running off.
 Always approach a wild animal slowly.
 Fast movements scare them.